 The Bioderma one has a lovely lightweight formula that absorbs quickly, doesn’t feel sticky or tacky and doesn’t have a strong scent.
-I find a lot of sun creams can have a strong scent which I find off-putting but this one doesn’t.
+A lot of sun creams can have a strong scent which I find off-putting but this one doesn’t.
 I quite like that it’s in a spray bottle too.

 Next up is PS….
 Bronze Self Tan Eraser.
-When we had hot weather I one day thought it would be a good idea to apply fake tan…. well it wasn’t a good idea.
-At all.
+When we had hot weather I one day thought it would be a good idea to apply fake tan…. well it wasn’t.
 I was sweating so much that frankly; the tan just streaked and went patchy.
-It was awful.

 I had to take the tan off so I popped on this eraser and left it on for ten minutes and I was astounded at the difference.
 90% of the tan was gone.
 I couldn’t believe it.
-I was gobsmacked.
-I really didn’t expect it to work so well especially as the tan was so bad.
+I really didn’t expect it to work so well considering how bad the tan was.

 One shower gel I’ve been really enjoying this month is the Nivea Caring Sunshine Love.
-I don’t normally use Nivea shower gels as I prefer Palmolive, I just find them gentler on my skin, but when I sniffed this in store I just *had* to get it.
+I don’t normally use Nivea shower gels as I prefer Palmolive, I just find them gentler on my skin.
+When I sniffed this in store I just had to get it.
 It is absolutely gorgeous.

-The scent of it screamS summer, sunshine and holidays to me.
-It reminds me of when my family and I used to go on our family holidays in the summer time.
-It’s not a strong or overpowering scent by any means and it dissipates about an hour after showering.
+The scent of it screams summer, sunshine and holidays to me.
+It’s not a strong or overpowering scent by any means and it dissipates after showering.